Dirt cake

-Dirt and worms is an American cake made from sandwich cookies and vanilla pudding in combination with other ingredients to create a dessert that has a resemblance to soil or earth.
+Dirt cake, also called dirt and worms, is an American cake made from cookies and pudding in combination with other ingredients to create a dessert that has a resemblance to soil or earth.
 It is made by combining crushed Oreo cookies on top of vanilla or chocolate pudding, and adding gummy candy worms on top.
-Variations include vanilla wafers, vanilla pudding, and cream cheese pudding in the recipe.
+Variations include vanilla wafers, vanilla pudding, whipped cream or Cool Whip, and cream cheese pudding in the recipe.

+Several bakeries in Singapore sold dirt cakes served in flowerpots after the dessert appeared on the Taiwanese show A Hint of You.
+In 2016, chefs in Bangalore created a dirt cake weighing 1,078 kg, setting a Guinness world record.
+In 2024, Oreo released a limited edition Dirt Cake flavor cookie.